calculix/ccx2paraview/README.md

     in Windows:     ccx2paraview.exe yourjobname.frd vtu
                     ccx2paraview.exe yourjobname.frd vtk

-It is recommended to convert .frd to modern XML .vtu format.
+It is recommended to convert .frd to modern XML .vtu format - its contents are compressed.
 If you have more than one time step there will be additional XML file created - the PVD file.
 Open it in Paraview to read data from all time steps (all VTU files) at ones.

-If you still need VTK format, keep in mind - it doesn't support names for field components.
-So, for stress and strain tensors components will be numbered as:

-    0. xx
-    1. yy
-    2. zz
-    3. xy
-    4. yz
-    5. zx
-    6. Mises
-    7. Min Principal
-    8. Mid Principal
-    9. Max Principal
+Starting from ccx2paraview v3.0.0 legacy .vtk format is also fully supported.

 <br/><br/>